eecs280staff/tutorials/docs/setup_vscode.md

 </div>

 <div class="primer-spec-callout warning" markdown="1">
 Verify that the clangd or CodeLLDB extensions are *not* installed.
-The clangd extension provided C/C++ intellisense which conflicts with the Microsoft C/C++ extension.
+The clangd extension provides C/C++ intellisense which conflicts with the Microsoft C/C++ extension.
 The CodeLLDB extension provides C/C++ debugging support which causes confusion with the Microsoft C/C++ extension.
 ```consle
 $ code --list-extensions
 llvm-vs-code-extensions.vscode-clangd  # REMOVE ME